meghapsimatrix/meghapsimatrix/content/home/experience.md

   Responsibilities include:

   * Evaluate impact of a college preparatory program using propensity score analysis with generalized boosted modeling.
-  * Work with large datasets and integrating data from multiple sources.
+  * Work with large datasets, integrating data from multiple sources.
   """

 [[experience]]